 \section{Introduction}

 Shimura varieties of PEL type are important objects in number theory.
 Many deep results about general Shimura varieties are first established in the PEL setting.
-A primary reason that they are relative tractable is that these varieties can be realized as moduli spaces of abelian varieties with polarizations, endormorphisms and level structures.
+A primary reason that they are relatively tractable is that these varieties can be realized as moduli spaces of abelian varieties with polarizations, endomorphisms and level structures.

 A central arithmetic problem is to construct ``reasonable" integral models of Shimura varieties over $p$-adic integers.
 In \cite{rapoport1996period}, Rapoport and Zink constructed an integral version $\CA^\naive$ of the PEL-type moduli space with parahoric level structure at $p$ by extending the moduli problem from the reflex field to its ring of integers (localized at $p$).
 They showed that the corresponding Shimura variety is an open and closed subscheme of the generic fiber of $\CA^\naive$.
 Furthermore, $\CA^\naive$ is \etale locally isomorphic to the associated Rapoport--Zink local model $\RM^\naive$.
 Therefore, the flatness of $\CA^\naive$ is equivalent to the flatness of $\RM^\naive$.
 When the underlying group involves only type A and C, and splits over an unramified extension of $\BQ_p$, \Gortz \cite{gortz2001flatness,gortz2003flatness} proved that $\RM^\naive$ is flat with reduced special fiber.
 However, Rapoport--Zink models are now called ``naive", because they are not always flat: Pappas \cite{pappas2000arithmetic} first observed a failure of flatness in the case of ramified unitary groups, and Genestier later noted similar issues for split orthogonal groups.